Ecologically Sensitive Development of the Dead Horse Mountain Property

 The Watershed Conservation Resource Center (WCRC) and the City of Fayetteville purchased a 98-acre property along Dead Horse Mountain Road to protect and restore the wetlands, floodplain, and other natural features.
 Near downtown Fayetteville (Figure 1), the West Fork White River (WFWR) runs through the property that mostly lies in the 100-year floodplain.
-In the early 2000’s, 25 acres were excavated for top soil, and today this area appears to be a large pond, but over time has evolved into low quality, degraded wetlands.
-The wetlands and floodplain are important natural features that serve to filter out sediment and nutrients from floodwaters, which in turn helps to protect Northwest Arkansas’ drinking water source, Beaver Lake.
 Historically, areas of prairie were mapped in the 1834 land survey.
 Later the property was developed for agriculture land use.
-Restoration of the property will involve the cooperation of many partners that support ecological restoration and protection of important natural areas.
+In the early 2000’s, 25 acres were excavated for top soil, and today this area appears to be a large pond, but over time has evolved into low quality wetlands.
+The expansive floodplain and wetlands are important natural features that serve to filter out sediment and nutrients from floodwaters, which in turn helps to protect Northwest Arkansas’ drinking water source, Beaver Lake.
+Through the cooperation of many partners, ecological restoration and protection of this important natural area is possible.
 The goals for the property are:

 To accomplish these goals, the WCRC is working with partners to create The River Institute of Northwest Arkansas.
-The River Institute will engage with the community and convey a sense of place in our natural environment through the shared use of the Dead Horse Mountain (DHM) property and the direct experience of its restoration, natural features, and history.
-The WCRC teamed with the University of Arkansas Community Design Center and the Arkansas Archeological Survey to integrate riverine ecology with interactive art, design and history.
-The River Institute can serve as a national model for riverine education and advocacy.
-The WCRC developed a two-phase approach to help achieve these goals and is seeking funding to implement Phase I. A small portion of funding has been secured to initiate conceptual designs for the overall vision of The River Institute and is described in both Phase I and Phase II.
+The River Institute will be a vehicle to continue needed river restoration and will engage with the community to convey a sense of place in our natural environment.
+Access to the Dead Horse Mountain Property will provide the community the opportunity to directly experience its restoration, natural features, and history.
+The WCRC teamed with the University of Arkansas Community Design Center (UACDC) and the Arkansas Archeological Survey to integrate riverine ecology with interactive art, design and history.
+The River Institute can serve as a national model for riverine education and advocacy, while supporting local ecological restoration.
+The WCRC developed a two-phase approach to help achieve these goals and is seeking funding to implement Phase I. A portion of funding has been secured to initiate conceptual designs for the overall vision of The River Institute which is described in both Phase I and Phase II.

 Phase I: The River Institute of Northwest Arkansas